 - 1. Premium Leisure Corp. ("PLC"), a 79.8%-owned publicly listed subsidiary of Belle with a primary purpose of investing gaming-related businesses.
-PLC owns 100% of PLAI and 50.1% of issued shares of Pacific Online. - 2.
-Premium Leisure and Amusement, Inc. ("PLAI"), is a grantee by PAGCOR of Certificate of Affiliations and Provisional License to operate integrated resorts, including casinos, in the vicinity of PAGCOR Entertainment City.
+PLC owns 100% of PLAI and approximately 50.1% of issued shares of Pacific Online. - PremiumLeisure and Amusement, Inc. ("PLAI"), is a grantee by PAGCOR of Certificate of Affiliates and Provisional License to operate integrated resorts, including casinos, in the vicinity of PAGCOR Entertainment City.
 The License runs concurrent with PAGCOR's Congressional Franchise, which expires in 2033, renewable for another 25 years by the Philippine Congress.
 PLAI is a wholly-owned unlisted subsidiary of PLC. - 3.
-Pacific Online Systems Corporation ("Pacific Online"), is a publicly listed subsidiary of PLC.
+Pacific Online Systems Corporation ("Pacific Online"), is a publicly listed subsidiary of PLC in partnership with the Philippine Charity Sweepstakes Office ("PCSO") for its online lottery operations.
 PLC owns a total of 50.1% of all issued shares of Pacific Online.